starchyunderscore/w11-nonadmin-utils/README.md

 These are features that are not yet in the realease, or are commented out.
 They can be tried by copying the code or uncommenting them.
 These may be removed at any time.

-- [ ] Enable and disable transparency effects
 - [ ] Install [lapce](https://github.com/lapce/lapce) (Needs visual c++ to be installed, but that cannot be installed without admin.
 Working on a fix.)

 # Planned features